MagaliFabre/neighborhood_app/README.md

 #### Accounts

-- Users can sign up with their first name, last name, email address, and upload a government-approved ID.
+- Users can sign up with their name, email address and password.
-- Upload accepts .jpg, .png, and .pdf formats.

 #### Volunteering to Help